-This article focuses on unraveling some interesting facts about Gnetum africanum (okazi leaf).
-Green leafy vegetables remain an important part of human diet in the universe and these vegetables contribute immensely to the well being of human race.
-Okazi or afang leaf, botanically known as Gnetum africanum is a climbing leafy vegetable that belongs to the family of Gnetaceae.
+This article focuses on unravelling some interesting facts about Gnetum Africanum (okazi leaf).
+Green leafy vegetables remain an important part of human diet in the universe and these vegetables contribute immensely to the well-being of human race.
+Okazi or afang leaf, botanically known as Gnetum Africanum is a climbing leafy vegetable that belongs to the family of Gnetaceae.

 This post is for enlightenment purposes only and should not be used as a replacement for professional diagnosis and treatments.
 Remember to always consult your health care provider before making any health-related decisions or for counselling, guidance and treatment about a specific medical condition.

 1] Ali F., Assanta M.A. and Robert C. (2011), Gnetum Africanum: A Wild Food Plant from the African Forest with many Nutritional and Medicinal Purposes, Journal of Medicinal Food 14, no.11, pp. 1290-1291.